gateway-fm/validator-kb/reference/nodes.md

 * Prysm: https://docs.prylabs.network/docs/prysm-usage/checkpoint-sync
 * Teku: https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Checkpoint-Start/

+**Public Checkpoint Sync Endpoints**

+Usually, you should strive to use your own nodes as source of data for checkpoint sync, but if you can’t, there are a couple of public places where you can sync from:

+* ethdevops (link TBD)
+* infura (link TBD)
+* gateway.fm (link TBD)
+* nethermind (link TBD)

+When syncing from one of the public sources, always validate that your node is synced to the correct chain.
+Use [this article](https://notes.ethereum.org/@launchpad/checkpoint-sync#Step-4) to learn how to do that.

+In Prysm you can also use `—-weak-subjectivity-checkpoint` flag (read more [here](https://docs.prylabs.network/docs/prysm-usage/parameters)).

 **Checkpoint Sync From A File**

 For most of the CL nodes, you can store the latest state of the network into